oscarcoleman/9CT-Task3/README.md

 Explanation:
 - rows_eu: list of indeces from Global_Ed_Cleaned2.csv that consists of each country being researched and their accompanying data
 - values1_eu (as well as 2, 3, 4, 5, 6): finds specific data from column, e.g of primary school math or high school literacy.
 - The first block of code below is as in the more complete above code, however it is specific to such.
-The second attached code below is regular for the rest.
-The code was changed for the European data due to a problem in linking the values data and the labels data, namely that the label was ascribed to its proper index + 1.
+The second attached code below is regular for the rest of visualisations.py.
+The code was changed for the European data due to a problem in linking the values data and the labels data, namely that the label was ascribed to an index one greater than desirable.
 ```
 labels = df.iloc[rows_eu, 0].tolist()
 labels_shifted = labels[:1] + labels[1:]